ahoneybun/ahoneybun.net/content/posts/hosting-on-nixos.md

 ### Hydra

 The hardest part of starting for me was understanding DNS and HTTPS setup, this included using Nginx to reverse proxy a locally running service like [Hydra](https://github.com/NixOS/hydra).
-I was able to get this working with this [configuration](https://gitlab.com/ahoneybun/nix-configs/-/blob/main/dev/hydra-ahoneybun-net.nix) this allows it to be viewed from https://hydra.ahoneybun.net (it is currently off as I was just testing).
+I was able to get this working with this [configuration](https://gitlab.com/ahoneybun/nix-configs/-/blob/main/dev/hydra-ahoneybun-net.nix) this allows it to be viewed from the subdomain of hydra on ahoneybun.net (it is currently off as I was just testing).

 When I first tried setting Hydra up I was using the default settings for using a Nginx reverse proxy but it was not loading CSS and JavaScript, after hours of going though GitHub and Reddit I found this option which was the key: